Derivative (multivariable calculus)

-In mathematics, the total derivative of a function f at a point is the best linear approximation near this point of the function with respect to its arguments.
-Unlike partial derivatives, the total derivative approximates the function with respect to all of its arguments, not just a single one.
+In mathematics, the derivative of a function at a point is the linear part of the best affine approximation to the function near the point.
+In one-variable calculus, this is the tangent line approximation.
+In multivariable calculus, the same property is generalized to define the derivative of a vector-valued function or function of a vector argument.
+Sometimes called the total derivative, in contrast with partial derivatives, the derivative approximates the function with respect to all of its arguments, not just a single one.
 In many situations, this is the same as considering all partial derivatives simultaneously.

-The term "total derivative" is primarily used when f is a function of several variables, because when f is a function of a single variable, the total derivative is the same as the ordinary derivative of the function.
+In functional analysis, particularly in infinite dimensions, the derivative in this sense is called the Fréchet derivative.